Skip to content

 Java

-boolean enableFatalIssueReporting = true;
+boolean enableFatalIssueReporting = false;

 Logger.start(